Arizona Tennis Nike Camp Tucson, Arizona

-The Berkowitz/Lloyd Nike Tennis camp at the University of Arizona is a full tennis and living summer camp experience!
+The Nike Tennis camp at the University of Arizona is a full day and residential summer camp experience!
 Immerse yourself in tennis, new friends and off court fun activities for a week.

 The Berkowitz/Lloyd Nike Tennis Camp is a summer camp for kids to come and vastly improve their tennis game, work hard, make new friends and have a lot of fun.
 The tennis camp will utilize the LaNelle Robson Tennis Complex which features 17 regulation size courts, a center-court grandstand and lights.
 Campers will stay on-campus at the University of Arizona with access to food courts, the student union, playing fields, a game arcade and a world-class swimming center.

 Dartfish video analysis offered at this camp!
 See details tab for more info.

 - On-court instruction from head men's coach, Tad Berkowitz and assistant coach, Tom Lloyd

 - 25-30 hours of Instruction, drills and match play

 - Nike Camp T-shirt, and merit-based prizes given to campers

 - Exciting off court, after tennis activities for overnight campers such as bingo and casino nights, camp talent shows, as well as on-court tennis games and an exhibition night.